OptimomEngineer/RoboND-Kinematics-Project/README.md

 ![Robot Model][image1]

 Above you can see the environment the kuka arm was located in as well as the shelf, the cylindrical object that the Kuka Arm is currently dropping into the bin.

+I also wanted to see how the URDF file saw the joints and links and so I have included here what helped me understand the robot using the wire image.
+![Wire Image Robot Model][image2]

 **PART ONE**
 #### Forward Kinematics